Mithul-Joseph/gesture_media_control/README.md

 # Gesture control media player using Machine Learning

 This project aims at controlling media player in YouTube using hand gestures.
+I have used one gesture for play/pause music and another one for playing the next song.

 ## Demo
 First let's see how this works (the fun part😅).